aramette/LORCAN/1.8/README.md

 - Taxo = Taxonomic assignment based on read mapping, BLAST similarity analysis, and phylogenetic tree positioning

-After few minutes, the /LORCAN/myOutput folder should contain the following structure:
+The /LORCAN/myOutput folder should contain the following structure:
 ```
  myOutput/
  |_ 0_logs/